-After studying Mathematics, Statistics and Economics at Karlstad University, Anders founded sports information company Trav- och Sporttjänsten in 1993.
-Founder of Kindred Group plc in 1997.
-He has held various positions within the Unibet Group including Chief Executive Officer and Chairman of the Board.
-Co-founder of Kambi Sports Solutions in 2010.
-Chairman of the Advisory Board in Kambi until May 2014 and then Board member of Kambi since the listing in 2014.
-Other board assignment: Veralda AB.
+After studying Mathematics, Statistics and Economics at Karlstad University, Anders founded sports-information company Trav-och Sporttjänsten in 1993.
+He was founder of Kindred Group plc in 1997, where he held various positions including Chief Executive Officer and Chairman of the Board.
+Anders was co-founder of Kambi Sports Solutions in 2010, Chairman of the Advisory Board of Kambi until May 2014 and then a Board member since Kambi's listing in 2014.
+He is also a director of Veralda AB.

-Anders Ström holds 5,861,710 shares in the Company.
+Anders Ström holds 7,531,710 shares in the company